qbb-project/echelon/doc/user-guide/about_echelon.rst

 * Common use cases should be straightforward.
 * The library should be extendable, if appropriate.
 Especially user-defined data types should be supported.
-* The library should be able to read and manipulate every valid HDF5 file, which was created by a supported version of the HDF5 library.
+* The library should be able to read and manipulate every valid HDF5 file, which was created by a supported version of the HDF5 library. (note: This goal is slightly outdated.
+See below.)
 * The design of the library should be driven by common concepts rather than special cases.
 * The library should permit peak performance for common usage patterns.